 Each year I make a note of who I have to buy for and what I plan to buy them.
 I write down a budget and stick to it.
 I always keep this list as I use it as a cross-reference for future purchases.
 This way, I make sure I don’t duplicate a gift – unless expressly asked for!

 Food is taken very seriously in our house!
 I like to plan what is going to be eaten over the whole festive period, so that I can make best use of any “leftovers”.
 But I think my favourite thing is making a Christmas cake.
 I do this in November so it has lots of time to mature.
 But the wonderful smell of spices just puts me in a good mood straight away!

 And don’t forget that online food shopping delivery dates will be snapped up quickly, so act quickly to reserve yours when they are released (another date for that diary!)

 This means different things to different people.
 In our home we love to play a game or two, but we try to mix it up a bit so that there is always an element of fun.
 For others, Christmas may be a fantastic opportunity to catch up with those fabulous Christmas television programmes.

-However many lists you decide to write, our beautiful Italian notebooks are fabulous for keeping them all in one place.
+So many lists!
+But so important in my world.
+However many lists you decide to write, our beautiful notebooks are fabulous for keeping them all in one place.
 I always choose a bright coloured notebook – it’s easier to find!
 And, when its full up, simply replace the internal pages and keep the old one for future reference should you need it.
 Perfect!